BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/I880-Washington-Ave-LEP-Analysis/README.md

 # I-880 Integrated Corridor Management LEP Analysis

 Using American Community Survey 5-Year Estimates, map top Non-English Languages spoken in the I-880 corridor, and identify Low-Income communities by tract.
 Additionally, provide tabular data including total tract population, and total low-income population.
-Provide total population of people that speak English 'Less than Very Well' and the share a given population by languages spoken at home for every tract within the I-880 corridor.
+Provide total population of people that speak English 'Less than Very Well' and the share of a given population by languages spoken at home for every tract within the I-880 corridor.

 ## Project Scope